ignatmustafin/test_webapp/README.md

 ```
 it uses ports **3000** and **5432** for postgres container

+# You can run it on your local machine, but don't forget to create db with user, password and to change the db config **src/database/config.ts**

 ## Run it via npm in dev mode
 ```
 npm run dev